brianzable/Hivelife/README.md

 $ rake secret
 ```

-In order for any Google Maps and photo uploading features to work,
-keys for Amazon Web Services and Google Maps must be also be added to the
-secrets.yml file.
+Development Status
+--
+Hivelife is almost ready for primetime.
+Some deploy scripts need to be added and some minor design changes need to be implemented
+before it is deployed for the world to use.

 Get Involved
 --